SchwarzIT/onyx/apps/showcase/content/en/components/03.basic/flyout-menu/index.md

 ### Custom trigger

 The default trigger button can be overridden with any custom component.
-However, the trigger should be an interactive element such as a button or link.
+However, the trigger must be an interactive element such as a button or link.
 Make sure to bind the `trigger` slot property to the custom trigger, otherwise the flyout will not open/close on hover or click.

 :component-example{name="CustomTrigger"}